AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAcc-mean()-Y
 ```
 Description   : The mean of the time domain body acceleration signal captured at y axis.
-                In this Tidy Data Set, tBodyAcc-mean()-Y is the average for each activity
+                In this Tidy Data Set, each value of tBodyAcc-mean()-Y is the average for each
-                and each subject.
+                activity and each subject.
 Class         : Numeric
 Min.          : -0.040514
 1st Qu.       : -0.020022